chenjian-research/groundwater_PFAS/README.md

 Step-by-Step Instructions:

+Dataset division
+In the first cell, you can load and run the code to input the training and test sets. all grid cells were grouped into 24 spatial blocks using the K-Means clustering algorithm based on their geographic coordinates.
+These blocks were randomly assigned to training (70%) and test (30%) sets.

-Model training and evaluation (take ‘Demo for E. coli.ipynb’ as an example)
+Model training and evaluation

-In the first cell, you can load and run the code to input the training and test sets (‘Demo_ecoli.csv’).
-The code will train the XGBoost model and evaluate its performance using metrics such as accuracy, specificity, sensitivity, and AUC (area under the ROC curve).
+In the second cell, the code will train the XGBoost model and evaluate its performance using metrics such as accuracy, specificity, sensitivity, and AUC (area under the ROC curve).

 Plot ROC curve

-In the second cell, you can run the provided code to visualize the ROC curve and output the AUC value of the XGBoost model.
+In the third cell, you can run the provided code to visualize the ROC curve and output the AUC value of the XGBoost model.

+Determine the cutoff
+In the fourth cell, you can execute the code to identify the threshold point where sensitivity equals specificity.

 SHAP analysis

-The third cell runs SHAP (SHapley Additive exPlanations) analysis to further interpret the model.
+The fifth cell runs SHAP (SHapley Additive exPlanations) analysis to further interpret the model.

 Feature importance

-In the fourth cell, you can run the code to determine the relative contributions of each input feature.
+In the sixth cell, you can run the code to determine the relative contributions of each input feature.

-Threshold identification

-In the fifth cell, you can execute the code to identify the threshold point where sensitivity equals specificity.

 Prediction on riverine grid cells